 Driving person centered approaches & influencing systems change

-The prevalence of asthma in Australia continues to be high, impacting 1 in 9 people, and is the leading cause of disease burden among children.
-Asthma stops people from reaching their full potential and from living freely.
+The prevalence of asthma in Australia continues to be high, impacting 1 in 9 people, and asthma is the leading cause of disease burden among children aged 1-9 years.
+Asthma can stop people from reaching their full potential and from living freely.
 However, it doesn’t need to be this way.

 Asthma Australia’s Organisational Strategy on a Page 2024 – 2027 calibrates us towards our goal to halve potentially preventable asthma hospitalisations by 2030.